Skip to content

 With experience, you could become:a senior victim care officer, dealing with complex cases; a unit or area manager, with responsibility for a number of centres, staff and volunteers; an independent advocate specialising, for example, in working with victims of domestic abuse

-You could also move into witness care, with a greater focus on the legal and judicial system.
+You might also move into witness care, with a greater focus on the legal and judicial system.

 Victim Support has more information about becoming a victim care officer.